How to Clean Your Metal Roof in 4 Easy Steps without Asking the Handyman

 - You have now come to the easiest part when it comes to manual labor– using the pressure washer.
 Amp up the pressure to desired range, position the spray tip at a 45 degree angle about 2 feet away from the surface and start rinsing off.
 Begin with the topmost portion of the roof so as to bring all the dirt and debris downward.
 Use to your satisfaction!

 As you may have noticed, it does not take a rocket scientist to make your roof look as pleasing as the day it was assembled.
 Frankly, it just needs your motivation and some trusty cleaning equipment to get the work done.
 Furthermore, let’s face it, playing with water in higher grounds is still quite fun to do, regardless of age.
+Here is how to find 24 hour roof repair service.

 Did you learn something new from this tutorial?
 Perhaps, enjoyed it in any way?
 Then, make sure to subscribe for related articles!
 Happy cleaning!
 If your home is motorhome, You can clean and refresh by RV metal roof coating.